-The most common question we get asked as tennis strength and conditioners is, "When can my daughter or son, start tennis strength training and what strength training should we do?"
+Tennis is one of the most played sports by young people globally.
+So it is important to have the right information getting shared around.
+Over the past 20 years, a very common question we have been asked as tennis strength and conditioners is, "When can my child, start tennis strength training, and what strength training should they do?"

 At ‘Martin Method Tennis Fitness’ we recommend all young players aged 16 and under start out by performing these 6 fundamental movement patterns - Lunge, Squat, Bend, Pull, Push, and Rotation.
 When young players can consistently complete all the 6 movement patterns, with good form, only then should their tennis program progress.

 We initially get young players holding certain positions (6 fundamental patterns, plus others) for set periods of time, we call this isometric training and it is a great way to get players in the right position so they can build better awareness of where they need to be whilst doing an exercise.
 Isometric training is also really effective at fatiguing muscle whilst in a technically sound position.
 These 2 areas are important to focus on when training young players, if we can get them in the right positions and they understand what those positions are, then we challenge the muscles strength capacity, then this helps us achieve what we are striving for; sound technique development, muscular strength gains and body awareness.